-A quality management system can ensure compliance y defining hierarchical order in an organisation.
+A quality management system can ensure compliance by defining hierarchical order in an organisation.
 By doing so, the system should show what every employee is expected to do.

 Automating Your QMS

 All businesses are starting to adopt technology in various processes, more and more.
-To compete fairly, you should shun away from the error-prone and cumbersome systems that can increase risks and cost you money.
+To compete fairly, you should shun away from the error-prone and cumbersome systems as these can increase risks and cost you money.

-Traditional quality management ways such as using papers or Excel sheets to store your data are not only complicated and prone to errors but also expensive to maintain in the long run.
+Using papers or Excel sheets to store your data can complicated and prone to errors.
+Not to mention, it is also expensive to maintain in the long run.

 Why should you as well endorse digital QMS?